v-nleaver/Hololens/hololens/hololens-release-notes.md

 Network connectivity report is added to Offline Diagnostics to help users investigate network connectivity issues on HoloLens 2 devices.
 After user triggers Offline Diagnostics, device IP addresses, Wi-Fi information, proxy settings and device’s connectivity to known cloud service endpoints are collected.

-The report file NetworkConnectivityReport.txt will be included in the diagnostics ZIP file under Documents folder.
+The report file NetworkConnectivityReport.txt is included in the diagnostics ZIP file under Documents folder.
 Users can also view the report on device through Settings > Update & Security > Troubleshoot > View network connectivity report.

 ### Enforce time sync during OOBE

-During OOBE, the HoloLens device attempts to sync the device time with the time server after the device has connected to Wi-Fi.
+During OOBE, the HoloLens device attempts to sync the device time with the time server after the device connects to Wi-Fi.

 ### Update to eye tracking calibration

-The option to perform eye tracking calibration is now shown on the device even if it has been deployed via Autopilot.
-Customers still have the option to disable this behavior via the existing [MixedReality/SkipCalibrationDuringSetup](/windows/client-management/mdm/policy-csp-mixedreality#skipcalibrationduringsetup) policy.
+The option to perform eye tracking calibration is now shown on the device even if it is deployed via Autopilot.
+Customers can still opt to disable this behavior via the existing [MixedReality/SkipCalibrationDuringSetup](/windows/client-management/mdm/policy-csp-mixedreality#skipcalibrationduringsetup) policy.

 Any user on the device can still choose to run eye calibration at any time to improve their experience.